 Brainstorming ideas is a nice opening to breaking out the seeds we keep in storage.
 I prefer to use what we have first and having seeds on hand with packets for them to hold encourages that process.
 Our seeds live in a glass container in our fridge.

 If you're not sure what to plant, when to plant it , or what grows well in your area, I would check out this guide before making any purchases.

 Implementing a Gardening Schedule

 Pulling weeds!
 That's no fun, right?
-Well, our kids disagree.
-Give our 5 y.o. a weeding tool, and she will spend hours removing anything that resembles a pesky weed in our garden.
+Well, the kids disagree.
+Give Kaia a weeding tool, and she will spend hours removing anything that resembles a pesky weed in our garden.
 If she's not sure, she'll ask and we try to offer as much information as we can.
-At this age, the questions can get pretty deep.
-My husband takes a very comedic approach right now which she loves.
-The other day, she asked: “Dad, what’s the difference between a flower and a weed?”
-My husband’s response: “Your opinion, man.”

 Again, Montessori gardening tools for the win!
 A couple trowels and a bucket and they're on their way.
-We model what to do for each vegetable and follow-up if they ask for help.
-Child-sized tools work best, but sometimes our kids like to use Mom and Dad’s tools.
-We don’t mind sharing.
+Model what to do for each vegetable and follow-up if they ask for help.
+Child-sized tools work best, but sometimes kids like to use adult tools.

 Montessori Gardening Resources